Create a Physical Map from Chromosome and Position from Row Names

 The user can specify which part of the row name corresponds to the chromosome and position

-, and can customize the delimiter using split_symbol
+using chrom_index and pos_index, and can customize the delimiter using split_symbol.

 Usage